Growing up, my parents usually had a garden out back. It was very special to watch them have this gardening hobby.

 After my husband and I got married, I started a garden.
 It is far more than just planting a seed and watering it.
 You have to learn about the soil, what kind of support the plant needs, pests, when to harvest, and why your watermelons stopped growing halfway through the season.
 (Still working on an answer to that last question!)

 Through trial and error, I have become quite good at growing a few things: okra, banana peppers, jalapeño peppers, onions, cherry tomatoes, cucumbers, and blackberries.
+I may also try a new cabbage type this year.
 Squash and zucchini are both also fairly easy to grow as long as you keep the squash bugs and vine borers at bay.

 Over the years, I have had some great crops.
 You know, when you plant waaaaayyyy too many of one vegetable and it explodes in your backyard?
 When that happens, I enjoy giving the extras to neighbors and friends, but I think an even better idea would be donating the surplus crops to a place that could use them to feed those who need it the most.